-This small, secluded, romantic CAMPsite is meant for BASIC CAMPING and only couples (several engagements happened here) or sacred solo time - comes with new sun deck, 16' Tee Pee, a big tent, Great views and chiminea/wood, port potty - no running water.
+This small, secluded, romantic CAMPsite is meant for BASIC CAMPING and only up to four people (several engagements happened here) or sacred solo time (NOT great for little people because of deck and no level ground) - comes with chopped wood, chimenea, new sun deck, 16' Tee Pee, queen size futon (no bedding), a NEW big tent and yoga mats, new comfy beach chairs, pick nick table, Great views of ocean, magical setting, PRIVACY and short walk to port potty - no running water.
 Not ideal for kids or groups (check out our Sweeping Views site).

-Check out our other great site SweepingViews for more amenities, such as RV, kitchen and large fire ring for groups!
+GROUPS AND FAMILIES: Check out our other great site SweepingViews for more amenities, space, swings, optional RV, kitchen and large fire ring for groups!

 - This is a healing, retreat and a Native American prayer site plz I obstain from intoxication on anything but Nature's Beauty.

 - This is also an animal haven and sanctuary, plz ONLY HUMANELY RAISED AND HUMANELY SLAUGHTERED animal products!!
 Very important to us.
 Thank you!
 Thank you again, because of you we are able to offer forever homes to horse, llama, sheep, pig, rooster, chicken, goose, cat, dog etc.. people !!

 - Please respect all safety guidelines with horses by not approaching unless booking an Animal Interaction (usually for 10am after day of arrival)

 - Please respect land owners and neighbors by not hiking private roads, surrounding protected lands or the Sanctuary, rather keep to the expansive campsite and check out the surrounding pristine and easily reached state parks/beaches.